sunfounder/ultimate-sensor-kit/docs/source/components_basic/20-component_VL53L0X.rst

 Introduction
 ---------------------------

-The VL53L0X module is a Time of Flight (ToF) ranging sensor that can accurately measure distances up to 2 meters using laser technology.
+The VL53L0X module is a Time of Flight (ToF) ranging sensor that can accurately measure distances using laser technology.
 It is a multi-sensor module with an integrated laser emitter, detector, and microcontroller.
 The module has all required components such as pull-up resistors and capacitors.
 It can handle about 50 - 1200 mm of range distance.

 Principle